THOUGHT STARTER SERIES

 - Territory design and optimization: Both territory design and resource allocation software and services exist to help maximize your return on field investment.

 - Field input: Once your structure is in place, allow your field teams to review plans and get their input.

 - Field execution: You’ll want to ensure that you’re capturing the activity and engagement data your reps are generating.
-Your CRM systems contain a gold mine of information to help with data-driven sales planning and decisions about commercial operations.
+Your CRM systems contain a gold mine of information to help with data-driven field planning and decisions about commercial operations.

 A fresh territory design approach

-Digital tools can help you reconsider historical assumptions about sales territory design.
+Digital tools can help you reconsider historical assumptions about field territory design.
 For example, you might look at a region that is further afield or with high-potential customers and decide that a omnichannel engagement approach makes sense, with face-to-face visits quarterly and engagement through digital channels throughout the rest of the quarter.
 You may even find that this approach enables you to reach new customers.